-- Quizzes are not eligible for make-up examinations. - A student must pass the final exam to progress to the next course. - In theory and lab courses, a passing grade for the final exam and course is 70% or better. - In ST-608 Mock Clearance, a passing grade for the final exam and course is 90% or better. - In ST-612 Capstone, a passing grade for Pre-CST Exams is 90% or better. - Any test that is not taken at its initially scheduled date/time is considered a make-up. - If possible, students must inform their instructor in advance if unable to attend class on a scheduled examination day. - Proper documentation must be submitted to the instructor in order to be eligible for a make-up examination.
-It is at the discretion of the Program Director to determine if a make-up test will be administered. - The maximum allowable score for a made-up test is 70%.
+- Quizzes are not eligible for make-up examinations. - A student must pass the final exam to progress to the next course. - In theory and lab courses, a passing grade for the final exam and course is 70% or better. - In ST-608 Mock Clearance, a passing grade for the final exam and course is 90% or better. - In ST-612 Capstone, a passing grade for Pre-CST Exams is 90% or better. - Any test that is not taken at its initially scheduled date/time is considered a make-up. - If possible, students must inform their instructor in advance if unable to attend class on a scheduled examination day. - Proper documentation must be submitted to the instructor to be eligible for a make-up examination.
+It is at the discretion of the Program Director to determine if a make-up test will be administered. - The maximum allowable score for a make-up test is 70% for GE and AOS ST Core - All exams for online synchronous zoom or teams will be on campus. - Any make-up exams, if allowed will be scheduled on a specific date and time.